 Part D: Scoring

-Active drivers finish ahead of DNF drivers.
+Drivers who complete the full length of the heats finish ahead of DNF drivers.
 In other words, if someone went 100 laps and then DNF’d, the driver still running at the end takes the position, even if they only has 80 laps.
 See Section 3 Part D.5 for filling the final.